-Interpretive Center – Originally the house of the single men who worked and lived here, the centre now hosts daily talks.
+Interpretive Centre – Originally the house of the single men who worked and lived here, the centre now hosts daily talks.
 Additionally, it offers washroom facilities, snacks, and souvenirs.
-The interpretive centre is also home to original artifacts and old photographs from the era when the benevolent Pejepscot Paper Company provided housing, a schoolhouse and a community centre.
-The center was the heart of the Big Salmon River community.
+The interpretive centre is also home to original artifacts and old photographs from the era when the benevolent Pejepscot Paper Company provided housing, a schoolhouse, and a community centre.
+The centre was the heart of the Big Salmon River community.

 Long Beach – One of the best places in Canada to witness and experience a spectacular horizontal tide.
 At low tide, the beach exposes a 2,5 km (1,5 mile) long shoreline perfect for exploring.

 Long Beach Brook Falls – The hike towards the falls is moderate, with a few steep sections, but the view is worth it if you have the time.

 Seely Beach – This is a relatively flat cobble beach that, at low tide, extends out across the beach and reaches the bay.